Keeping beaches safe

 During the 2017 swim season, Larrabee State Park beach had good water quality.
 This beach met the swimming standards for all periods sampled.
 On June 20 sampling results exceeded safe swim standards, but subsequent sampling showed bacteria levels had dropped to safe swimming levels.
 The 2017 monitoring season was unusually dry and the natural drainage (sample site WHA 034F-ND) was dry for most of the summer.
 As a result, freshwater input to this beach was limited to the early season.

 Little Squalicum Park beach

 Little Squalicum beach has consistent low to moderate bacteria levels, with occasional high bacteria spikes.
 A permanent swimming advisory is in place for this beach.
 Little Squalicum Park beach was sampled 15 times during the sample season.

 During the 2017 swim season, Little Squalicum had four sampling events that exceeded the safe swimming standards.
 This beach met the swimming standards during all other periods sampled.
 Little Squalicum Park exceeded the EPA's recreational swimming standard for the geometric mean, but met the 90th percentile.
 Therefore, the swimming advisory will stay in place pending additional data collection at this beach. .

 Port of Bellingham Marine Park beach

-Port of Bellingham Marine Park beach was sampled eight times during the sampling season.
-Water quality at this beach was excellent with bacteria levels meeting swimming standards during all periods sampled.
+Port of Bellingham Marine Park beach was sampled seven times during the sampling season.
+Water quality at this beach was excellent with bacteria levels meeting the swimming standards during all periods sampled.

 Data summary: Bacteria results compared to standards